 Do not resume as soon as a horse has become still as the rider may not yet have regained control and the horse may not have accepted the situation but be taking stock and easily frightened again.
-Wait until the equestrian signals that it is safe to continue, with a wave, smile, nod or call, or is out of range.
-They may have too much on to vocalise a thanks, so please take it as given!
+Wait until the equestrian signals that it is safe to continue, with a wave, smile, nod or call.

-Obstruction and surface
+Obstruction and Surface

-Access to any public highway must be unrestricted (a bridleway or byway is a highway).
+Access to any public highway must be unrestricted.
 A route must be kept free of obstruction, debris and trip hazards and for the full width of the route.
 Obstructing part of the width is still illegal even if you think there is space to pass.
-Horses will require a much greater width to pass safely than might be considered appropriate for a pedestrian.
-Tight spaces are more likely to trigger a reaction, especially in conjunction with noise and movement.